We have answers to your questions.

 If you have been hurt on the job, you are probably in pain with medical and household bills piling up.
 If you have been denied PA Workers Compensation benefits you are entitled to or are currently on benefits, you need help now for our experienced workers’ comp lawyers in PA.
 With our tremendous amount of experience and delighted clients, we’re the perfect fit for you.

 As experienced workers compensation lawyers in Pennsylvania, we understand the complicated PA Workers Compensation laws.
-You want someone with real client reviews, incredible experience and knowledge fighting in your corner.
+You want someone with real client reviews, incredible experience, and a certified specialist in the Practice of Pennsylvania Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as Authorized by the Pennsylvania Supreme Court.
 You need to contact our team if any of the following circumstances may or will apply to you:

 • You have been injured on the job